New York in the American Civil War

 • Brigadier General Francis C. Barlow – Led the 61st New York Infantry and later commanded divisions in the Army of the Potomac.

-• Major General Henry W. Slocum – Commanded XII Corps and later XX Corps.
+• Major General Henry W. Slocum – Commanded XII Corps and later the Army of Georgia.

-• Brigadier General Thomas Francis Meagher – Commander of the Irish Brigade.
+• Brigadier General Thomas Francis Meagher – Commanded the Irish Brigade.

 Official Records References

-• Official Records, Series I, Volumes II, VI, IX, XII, and others: reports involving New York troops.
+• Official Records, Series I, Volumes II, V, VI, IX, XII, XIX, XX, XXV, XXVII, XXXIII, and others: reports involving New York troops.

 • Adjutant General’s Report of the State of New York.